 In the Collaborative process, both sides agree to seek “win-win” answers to divorce problems.
-Each spouse has their own collaborative attorney and work as a team.
-Both teams (husband’s and wife’s) communicate openly with one another rather than hide behind expensive and time consuming legal formalities.
+Each spouse has a collaborative attorney who works as a team.
+Husband’s and wife’s teams communicate openly with one another rather than hide behind expensive and time consuming legal formalities.

 Advantages of Collaborative Law

 In a traditional divorce, a judge makes the decisions and controls the proceedings.
 A big advantage of a collaborative divorce is that you and your soon-to-be ex-spouse take control of the decisions and proceedings.
 Collaborative divorce law can also be less stressful as it generates much less fear and anxiety than court proceedings.